-Cyber insurance, also called cybersecurity insurance, protects small businesses from the high costs of a data breach or malicious software attack.
-It covers expenses such as customer notification, credit monitoring, legal fees, and fines.
+Cyber insurance, also called cyber liability or cybersecurity insurance, protects landscaping businesses from the high financial losses of a data breach and other cyber risks.
+It covers expenses such as customer notification, credit monitoring, data recovery, legal fees, and fines.

 A data breach can be devastating for a small landscaping business, especially if your customers' payment information is compromised.
-The costs of a data breach could include notifying affected customers, supplying them with fraud monitoring services, and hiring a security company to investigate the breach.
+The costs of a data breach often include notifying affected customers, supplying them with fraud monitoring services, and hiring a security company to investigate the breach.

 That's why businesses that store credit card numbers and other sensitive information need a cyber liability policy.
 Cyber insurance can pay for data recovery costs and provide essential support and resources.
-This policy provides coverage related to:

-Landscaping businesses typically need first-party cyber liability insurance, which provides financial protection against cyber threats at your own business.
+Landscaping businesses typically need first-party cyber insurance, which provides financial protection against cyber threats at your own business.
 For example, it would help your business recover after a cyberattack exposed your customers' credit card numbers.

 You may be able to add this coverage, also called data breach insurance, to your general liability insurance or business owner's policy (BOP).